SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Background

 Model stealing attacks~\cite{TZJRR16,CCGJY18,OSF19,DR19,KTPPI20,JCBKP20,CCGJY20,WYPY20,SHHZ22} aim to steal the parameters or the functionality of the victim model.
 To achieve this goal, given a victim model $f(x;\theta)$, the adversary can issue a bunch of queries to the victim model and obtain the corresponding responses.
 Then the queries and responses serve as the inputs and ``labels'' to train the surrogate model, denoted as $f'(x;\theta')$.
 Formally, given a query dataset $\mathcal{D}$, the adversary can train $f'(x;\theta')$ by

 where ${\rm sim(\cdot,\cdot)}$ is a similarity function.

 Note that if the victim model is a classifier, the response can be the prediction probability of each class.
-If the victim model is an encoder, the response can be the feature vector.
-A successful model stealing attack may not only breach the intellectual property of the victim model but also serve as a springboard for further attacks such as membership inference attacks~\cite{SSSS17,SZHBFB19,LJQG21,HZ21,SM21,LZ21,HWWBSZ21}, backdoor attacks~\cite{YLZZ19,SSP20,CSBMSWZ21,JLG22} and adversarial examples~\cite{GSS15,PMGJCS17,CW172,KGB16,LCLS16}.
+If the victim model is an encoder, the response can be the embeddings.
+A successful model stealing attack may not only breach the intellectual property of the victim model but also serve as a springboard for further attacks such as MIA~\cite{LLHYBZ222,HLXCZ22,SSSS17,SZHBFB19,LJQG21,HZ21,SM21,LZ21,HWWBSZ21,HLGZ22}, backdoor attacks~\cite{YLZZ19,SSP20,CSBMSWZ21,JLG22} and adversarial attacks~\cite{GSS15,PMGJCS17,CW172,KGB16,LCLS16}.
 Previous work has demonstrated that neural networks are vulnerable to model stealing attacks.
-In this paper, we concentrate on model stealing attacks to SSL pre-trained encoders, which have not been studied yet.
+In this paper, we concentrate on model stealing attacks on SSL encoders, which have not been studied yet.